reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 [^morselli]: Italian sociologist.
 Most famous for his book *Suicide: An essay on comparative moral statistics* (1881), which claimed that suicide was primarily the result of the struggle for life and nature's evolutionary process.

 Her views on suicide during her lifetime are also worth mentioning.
-In his comics, he quoted these lines from the movie *Phantom of the Paradise* - "If you have no merit and are annoying, then go to hell!
+In her comics, she quoted these lines from the movie *Phantom of the Paradise* - "If you have no merit and are annoying, then go to hell!
 Don't say those bad words/There is no future in life/It's better to make a show of it than to mess around/ Living is boring anyway.”

 In addition, she wrote in other magazines - "This world is inherently cruel."
 "Disabled people, laugh!
 Shout!
 Curse your fate!
 This is what your life is like.
 If you feel disgusted, commit suicide.”
 Her heartfelt words about the helpless misfortune can only be spoken by someone who has lived through the misfortune.
 There are indeed insurmountable misfortunes in this world.
 She made this fact clear in one sentence, which is consistent with the purpose of this book.

 ![Figure c: Page from 嘆きの天使 (Lamenting Angel) by Hanako Yamada.](img/3_c.png)

-## Case Study 10:: A middle school student who committed suicide by jumping off a building because of bullying
+## Case Study 10: A middle school student who committed suicide by jumping off a building because of bullying

 On September 9, 1979, in the courtyard of an apartment in Fukuoka City, Saitama Prefecture, a first-year junior high school student (12 years old at the time) was found dead wearing a karate suit and falling into a "大" shape.
 At about 8 a.m. that day, he jumped from the tenth floor of an apartment about two kilometers away from his home to the concrete floor 20 meters below.